redmod-team/profit/doc/config.rst

     | Directory where the 'profit.yaml' file is located.
     | Default: .

+* run_dir:
+    | Directory where the single runs are generated.
+    | Default: .

 * uq:
     | Not implemented yet.

 * files:

-    * param_files:
-        | Files in template which contain placeholders for variables.
-        | Default: None (Takes all files in template_dir as parameter files.)
-        | E.g. [params1.in, params2.in]

     * input:
         | Input variables of all runs.